Falkirk Council Energy Efficiency Fund

 How long does this take?

-Once accepted, businesses have 3 months to claim the award.
+Once accepted, you'll have 3 months to submit your claim for eligible costs in order to receive the grant.

 Next steps